gwastro/GW190521/readme.md

 ## Posterior files ##

 HDF files containing posterior samples are in the `posteriors` directory.
 Each posterior is split into 5 files (due to github file size constraints).
 Samples are stored as 1D arrays in the `samples` group in the posterior files.
-T here is a separate dataset for each parameter that was varied in the analysis, along with a dataset for the log likelihood at that point.
+There is a separate dataset for each parameter that was varied in the analysis, along with a dataset for the log likelihood at that point.
 The parameters are:

 Parameter | Description
 --------- | -----------